kaankny/old_k--/README.md

-var string name = "kaan"; // declaring a variable of type string var string surname; // declaring a variable of type string var int age = 19; // declaring a variable of type string
+var string name = "kaan"; // declaring a variable of type string var string surname; // declaring a variable of type string var int age = 19; // declaring a variable of type string var bool isHungry = true; // declaring a variable of type bool
 ```

 ### Variable Substitution